Associate Professor of Printmaking

 - M.F.A.
 (2012 Tyler School of Art and Architecture, Temple University), B.A.
 (2008 University of California, Santa Cruz)

 Johnny Plastini received his BA in studio art with a painting emphasis from the University of California, Santa Cruz and received his MFA in printmaking from the Tyler School of Art and Architecture, Temple University.
 He has completed residencies at the Haystack Mountain School of Crafts in Deer Isle, Maine, and at the Vermont Studio Center in Johnson, Vermont , and MUDHOUSE in Crete, Greece .
 He has also been invited as a solo visiting artist-in-residence at Temple University, Rome both in and .

-Johnny Plastini primarily communicates philosophical narratives that employ sustainable printmaking and papermaking processes with an emphasis on mind/matter intra-action.
+Johnny Plastini primarily communicates poetic narratives that employ sustainable printmaking and papermaking processes to meaningfully link the arts and sciences together.
 Johnny’s current research project as a Resident Research Fellow through the School of Global Environmental Sustainability involves translating lichens through a documentary process along the Colorado Front Range and California Coastal ecosystems.
 He asserts that "lichens represent a particularly potent metaphor to consider today because they are a composite organism of fungi, algae, and/or cyanobacteria, which form a symbiotic relationship.
 They offer a seemingly simple, yet complex example of how human communities could evolve into a more mutually beneficial state, apart from hierarchical exploitation strategies inherent to late-stage capitalism.
 I am interested in examining the definition of culture through an interdisciplinary lens.
 By “culture” I am referring to both the scientific definition as applied to lichen cultures (a collection of cells maintained in a condition suitable for growth) and anthropological culture (the customs, arts, social institutions, and achievements of a particular nation, people or other social group). "